byteDJINN/Informatics/README.md

 # Coding Competitions
 ## These are not intended to be used for cheating.
-Only use them if you are stuck or need some hints.
+These are just *my* solutions...

 AIO/FARIO/AIC/Starter Problems